yearn/yearn-vaults-v3/README.md

 # Yearn V3 Vaults

-This repository contains the Smart Contracts for Yearns V3 vault implementation.
+This repository contains the Smart Contracts for Yearn's V3 vault implementation.

 [VaultFactory.vy](contracts/VaultFactory.vy) - The base factory that all vaults will be deployed from and used to configure protocol fees